-As required by the Mutual Holding Company Plan and the Wisconsin Insurance Code, the Plan and the Restructuring contemplated thereby - including the proposed amended and restated articles of incorporation and bylaws of Converted MMIC and the proposed articles of incorporation and bylaws of MIHC - must be approved by the affirmative vote of a majority of the Eligible Members represented by valid proxy or present in person at the Special Meeting.
+As required by the Plan, the Wisconsin Insurance Code, and applicable provisions of the Current MMIC Articles and Current MMIC Bylaws, the Plan and the Restructuring contemplated thereby must be approved by the affirmative vote of at least a majority of the Eligible Members represented by valid proxy or present in person at the Special Meeting.
+As required by the Plan, the Wisconsin Insurance Code, and applicable provisions of the Current MMIC Articles and Current MMIC Bylaws, the Amended and Restated Articles must be approved by the affirmative vote of at least a two-thirds majority of the Eligible Members represented by valid proxy or present in person at the Special Meeting.